dkuzevanov/moodle_master_slave/README.md

 define('SQL_QUERY_AUX', 5);
 ```

-Based on this information, we substitute necessary (master or slave) mysqli connection in the `$mysqli` property.
+Based on this information, we automatically substitute necessary (master or slave) mysqli connection in the `$mysqli` property, no additional actions needed.
+Just use `$DB` as you use it every time.

 If you want force using the master connection to perform DB operations even if they are read queries, use:
  ```php